 1. Consolidation and Single-Source Platforms

-From tenant-agent matchmaking and tech-enabled brokerage to lease comps and property research, there are an overwhelming number of technologies at our disposal.
+From tenant-agent matchmaking and tech-enabled brokerage to lease comps and property research, there is an overwhelming number of technologies at our disposal.
 Each of these individual tools provides a specific solution to one key component of the CRE process.
 Even when those individual tools work well, no one can be expected to use all of them at once.

 “In the real estate space, if you study the behavior of the industries’ professionals, especially on the commercial side, there is simply no room or time for anyone to be using multiple tech products for multiple job functions,” says Michael Beckerman, the founder and CEO of The News Funnel.

 The fewer tools CRE professionals need to use and fewer websites they need to visit to do their job, the more efficiently they can work.
 That’s why we predict that consolidation will be a major trend this year.
-Whether it’s enhancing a product through acquisition of another, integration of complementary tools or the creation of new technology solutions that consider several pain points at once, 2017 is the year of consolidation.
+Whether it’s enhancing a product through the acquisition of another, integration of complementary tools or the creation of new technology solutions that consider several pain points at once, 2017 is the year of consolidation.
 People are looking for one-stop-shop technologies to meet their many needs.